safdar-azeem/vlite3/docs/1-Components/Screen.md

 ### Description

 `Screen` is a high-level smart wrapper component designed to standardize page layouts.
-It automatically manages titles, search, pagination, custom filters, primary actions (Add buttons/modals), empty states, delete operations, and seamlessly toggles between `list` and `table` child components.
+It automatically manages titles, search, pagination, custom filters, primary actions (Add buttons/modals), empty states, delete operations, and seamlessly toggles between `list` and `table` child components (or slots).
 View mode (table/list) is automatically persisted using `usePersistentState`.

 It also supports built-in **Export** and **Import** capabilities (via `ExportData` and `ImportData` sub-components) accessible through a contextual dropdown menu when configured.

+Alternatively, you can provide layouts via the `#table`, `#list`, and `#grid` slots instead of component props, which also support the view toggling and receive all necessary props exactly like the child components do.

 ---